Packers-Bears Final Injury Report: Two Starters Questionable

 In this story:

-The list includes two starters, right tackle Zach Tom and nickel defender Javon Bullard.
+Of the remaining five, two are starters, right tackle Zach Tom and nickel defender Javon Bullard.
 Notably, Tom was limited participation on Wednesday but did not practice on Thursday – coach Matt LaFleur called it a “rest day” – while Bullard was limited participation at practice all week.

-Also questionable are receiver Dontayvion Wicks, who was inactive last week with a concussion and remains in the protocol, linebacker and special-teams ace Nick Niemann, who was activated from injured reserve on Wednesday, rookie defensive tackle Warren Brinson and backup quarterback Malik Willis.
+Also questionable are linebacker and special-teams ace Nick Niemann, who was activated from injured reserve on Wednesday, rookie defensive tackle Warren Brinson and backup quarterback Malik Willis.
 All four of those players were limited participation all week.

 Two Starters Questionable for Packers